Non-local Boundary Value Problems, stochastic resetting and Brownian motions on graphs: Preliminaries and notations

-is not always zero, but depends on $\Phi(\lambda)$ and the time variable $t$ as discussed below.
-See \cite{sato1999levy} for the \emph{time dependent property}.
-The fact that $h(t,x)=0$ as $x\leq 0$ seems to be quite relevant in our discussion.
-Indeed, this condition has non trivial consequences.
-The gamma subordinator is an example.
+only in case $\forall\, t$, $h(t, \cdot)$ is bounded.
+For example, $h(t,0)<\infty$.
+The limit above depends on $\Phi(\lambda)$ and the time variable $t$.
+This fact is known as \emph{time dependent property} (see Definition 23.1 in \cite{sato1999levy}).
+Thus, the fact that $h(t,x)=0$ as $x \leq 0$ plays a special role in our discussion.
+Indeed, this condition has non trivial consequences and in general, for some $\Phi$ and some $t>0$,